JinheeKIM94/AFFPN_release/README.md

 * [Test resut with AFFPN](https://drive.google.com/drive/folders/1yRrbVLmDZPY6VBG7IfSoXgbiQqrEwNVI?usp=sharing)

 ### Note
+1. You should place the weights of ResNext101 in the ./resnext/
-1. You should place the weights in the ./trained/[dataset_name]/
+2. You should place the weights in the ./trained/[dataset_name]/
-2. Dataset is also placed in the ./dataset directory  (i.e., ./data/GoPro_Large)
+3. Dataset is also placed in the ./dataset directory  (i.e., ./data/GoPro_Large)
-3. Test results are saved in the ./output/[dataset_name]/
+4. Test results are saved in the ./output/[dataset_name]/
-4. You can adjust the detailed settings in config.py
+5. You can adjust the detailed settings in config.py

 ### Training
 * Attentive Feedback Feature Pyramid for Shadow Detection network training